Children's Readings (Cycle B)

 The next weekend, Dylan's father was looking in boxes marked Christmas.
 "What are you doing, Dad?
 Aren't you going to put the manger scene away?"
 Dylan asked his father.

 "No," his father muttered.
 "I'm looking for a few more lights to make the scene a little nicer."
-Then his father turn and looked Dylan in the eye.
+Then his father turned and looked Dylan in the eye.
 "I thought it would be nice to leave it up just one more week," his father added, winking his eye.

 Dylan smiled and said, "Thanks, Dad."